Can the pits in granite countertops be fixed?

 What is the difference between honed and polished?
 Which is more durable?

 A polished finish is a shiny finish where honed is more of a matte look.
 As far as durability, it is not really an issue with granite; however, a polished marble will etch and show water marks.
 A polished finish will also scratch much easier than a honed product.

 What are my options for replacing asbestos floor tiles with a new floor with a wood look?

 If you want to be 100% sure that the tiles are asbestos, an asbestos inspection/remediation company should be contacted to obtain samples and have them tested.
 If the test comes back positive, a licensed company needs to remove those tiles.
 If you choose not to disturb the asbestos tiles, a floating floor (vinyl planks for example) can be installed directly over the existing tiles.
 My recommendation is to never disturb asbestos tiles!

 Is an engineered wood floor better than a natural wood floor that needs to be sanded?

 Better is a term I’d rather not use.
 Each individual has needs and expectations.
 Our goal is to meet and exceed those expectations within a budget.
 With that said, here are the pros & cons of each:

-- Engineered Wood – quite a wide range in price and quality – labor is less money while material is generally more costly – the color of your floor is limited to the colors of material available – limited amount of dust created during install – no fumes to contend with.
+- Engineered Wood – quite a wide range in price and quality – labor is less money while the material is generally more costly – the color of your floor is limited to the colors of material available – a limited amount of dust created during install – no fumes to contend with.